123-125 Kent Street, Millers Point

-123-125 Kent Street, Millers Point are heritage-listed terrace houses located at 123 and 125 Kent Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+123–125 Kent Street, Millers Point are heritage-listed terrace houses located at 123 and 125 Kent Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Millers Point is one of the earliest areas of European settlement in Australia, and a focus for maritime activities.
 This is one of a group of two early-mid Victorian facestone terraces with attics.
 First tenanted by the NSW Department of Housing in 1986.

 Description

-This face stone early-mid Victorian terrace has two storeys plus attic and is well proportioned.
+This face stone early-mid Victorian terrace has three storeys plus attic and is well proportioned.
 There are stone entablatures to doors and ground floor windows.
 This residence has four bedrooms.
-Storeys: Two; Construction: Face stone walls, corrugated galvanised iron roof.
+Storeys: four; Construction: Face sandstone walls, corrugated galvanised iron roof.
 Style: Victorian Georgian.

 The external condition of the property is good.